zzpustc/Video-Crowd-Counting/README.md

 > pip install -r requirements.txt
 > ```
 ### Data preparing
 Since current datasets are basic based on single image, there are only Mall, UCSD, FDST are video based, so we train/test our method on Mall and FDST.
 You can download Mall[[link](http://personal.ie.cuhk.edu.hk/~ccloy/downloads_mall_dataset.html)] and FDST[[link](https://pan.baidu.com/share/init?surl=NNaJ1vtsxCPJUjDNhZ1sHA)(pwd:**sgt1**)].
 We have offer code to process these two datasets.
 You can find in datasets/Mall/PrepareMall.m and /datasets/FDST/PrepareFDST.m.
-I suggest you to moditify the code to fit your environment, but the architecture of precessed data should be like below:
+I suggest you to moditify the code to fit your environment, but the architecture of processed data should be like below:
 - Folder Tree

     ```